 The first occurred about five and one-half years ago in 2015 when I saw the video at the annual dinner where my 50th anniversary class was recognized.
 I was uncertain of what I thought I saw; a CD of the dinner allowed me to verify what I in fact saw.
 The video hatched the face of Rav Pam ztl’s rebbitzen AH, who was then in her eighties.
 I remember paying a shivah call to Rochelle (Dershowitz) Zinkin; her late mother was a childhood friend of the rebbitzen.
-I saw them as young teenagers playing together in camp, dressed as one might expect of normal young girls.
-Interestingly, most of my former classmates, with only three exceptions, had adopted the “uniform.”
+I saw Mrs. Dershowitz and her friend as young teenagers playing together in camp, dressed as one might expect to see normal young girls.

-The second occurred about one years or so later.
+The second occurred about one year or so later.
 In the short biography of an unnamed RY who arrived in the US in the early 40’s, the RY was described as bringing the Brisker derech to America.
-Forget the obvious insult to both the Rav and his father, Rav Moshe ztl, who arrived a decade or more earlier; perhaps the greatest talmid of Rav Chaim ztl Rav Shlomo Polachek ztl who Rav Chaim himself named the Meitscheter illui was the RY at R.I.E.T.S. for about 5 years before his untimely death in 1925, (from a tooth infection.)
-Rav Polachek’s students included Rav Nissan Wachtfogel ztl, the long-standing mashgiach of Lakewood and Rav Pinchas Scheinberg ztl among many others.
+Forget the obvious insult to both the Rav and his father, Rav Moshe ztl, who arrived more than a decade earlier; perhaps the greatest talmid of Rav Chaim ztl, Rav Shlomo Polachek ztl who Rav Chaim himself named the Meitscheter illui, was the RY at R.I.E.T.S. for about 5 years before his untimely death in 1927, (from a tooth infection.)
+Rav Polachek’s students included Rav Nissan Wachtfogel ztl, the long-standing mashgiach of Lakewood, and Rav Pinchas Scheinberg ztl among many others.
 But Torah Vodaath continually ignores its predecessor in Washington Heights; this shameless lie is just another part of a continual pattern of the blatant rewriting of history.